 To qualify for income tax relief, investments in personal pensions are limited to the greater of £3,600 and the amount of your UK relevant earnings, but subject also to the annual allowance.
-The annual allowance is £40,000, but this is tapered for individuals who have both threshold income (net income plus any reductions in salary for salary sacrifice or flexible remuneration schemes) over £200,000 and adjusted annual income (their income and employer's pension contributions) over £240,000.
+The annual allowance is £40,000, but this is tapered for individuals who have both threshold income (broadly net income plus any reductions in salary for salary sacrifice or flexible remuneration schemes less gross personal pension contributions) over £200,000 and adjusted income (broadly their income and employer's pension contributions plus employee contributions via a net pay arrangement) over £240,000.
 For every £2 of adjusted income over £240,000, an individual's annual allowance will be reduced by £1, down to a minimum of £4,000.